yoga1290/schoolmate/readme.md

->	May link text to source files later!
+>	On going/Incomplete yet,May add features & link text to source files ;)

 # Authorizing: